MaartenBijlsma/cfdecomp/cran-comments.md

   Old maintainer(s):
     Maarten Bijlsma <maarten.bijlsma@gmail.com>

-This is in order: I prefer to include my middle name if possible.
+This is in order: I normally include my middle name in publications.
+Not including it was an oversight in the first version.
+Since I have not yet advertised the package and it has not been referred to yet in publications, I hope this is OK.